-- The negative contribution to performance of holding Kier (discussed below);
+- The negative contribution to performance of holding Kier (discussed overleaf);

 - The lack of US equities in the portfolio (exposure to the US had previously been reduced to nil on valuation grounds – but has rallied strongly and become, in the manager’s view, even more expensive);

-- A lack of traditional safe haven bonds (as covered in some detail in QuotedData’s previous notes, SIGT’s managers have avoided traditional developed market government bonds on valuation grounds, on the basis that they are providing low or negative real returns);
+- A lack of traditional safe haven bonds (as covered in some detail in our previous notes, SIGT’s managers have avoided traditional developed market government bonds on valuation grounds, on the basis that they are providing low or negative real returns); and

 - The negative impact of SIGT’s exposure to UK mid-caps; an area that has been struggling.

 AJ Bell – still SIGT’s largest holding, despite selling half of the position at IPO